RasaHQ/rasa/docs/tutorial_supervised.rst

 `NLU Dataformat <https://nlu.rasa.com/dataformat.html>`_ for details about the training data format).

-We can train the NLU model using
+We can train the NLU model using:

 .. code-block:: bash